GENERAL MEETING 1ST THURSDAY OF THE MONTH AT 7PM

 Flathead County Search and Rescue (FCSAR) started in 1947 with a general call for volunteers to assist with a search for a lost boy.
 The organization was started by then Sheriff Dick Walsh.
 After the boy was found, Dick Walsh asked those who helped to leave their phone number in case they were needed again and they were.

-From that informal beginning Flathead County Search and Rescue was born.
-The organization fell by the wayside for a few years, but in 1950 it was revived and has been going strong ever since.
+From that informal beginning FCSAR was born.
+The organization fell by the wayside for a few years, but in 1950 it was revived, incorporated, and has been going strong ever since.

 Initially FCSAR started out in a private home with a telephone and a base radio.
 Through the years the operating costs have been covered by a small mill levy, donations, memorials, and fundraisers.
 The organization has grown into a highly trained team covering everything from water rescues, technical rock rescue, county disaster response, evacuation and emergency medical assistance.

 All members of FCSAR are at least CPR/First Aid certified, but many have higher levels of training such as EMR, EMT, and even Paramedic.
 In addition to providing initial medical care on search & rescue missions, FCSAR provides medical assistance for various community functions.